markitosgv/JWTRefreshTokenBundle/README.md

 JWTRefreshTokenBundle
 =====================

-The purpose of this bundle is to handle a easy way to manage refresh tokens with JWT (Json Web Tokens).
+The purpose of this bundle is manage refresh tokens with JWT (Json Web Tokens) in an easy way.
 This bundles uses [LexikJWTAuthenticationBundle](https://github.com/lexik/LexikJWTAuthenticationBundle) and [FOSUserBundle](https://github.com/FriendsOfSymfony/FOSUserBundle).
+At the moment only supports Doctrine ORM.

 Prerequisites
 -------------